lllohr/Ocean_Plastic_Pollution/README.md

 The purpose of this project
 1. What are the most common type of plastic found in the ocean?
 2. Which countries pollute the most plastic?
-3. How much plastic will be in the oceans by 2030?
+3. Is there a correlation between a country's GDP (Gross Domestic Product) and ocean plastic pollution?

- ## Links to Tableau & Google Drive:
+ ## Links to Tableau & Google Slides presentation:

   [Click here for Dashboard](https://public.tableau.com/app/profile/andrea.lee.dacy/viz/Ocean_Plastic_723/OceanPlasticPollutionOverview)